Vista

 Inhibited by the lack of water, Vista grew slowly through the early 1910s to less than 1,000 people.
 With a 1923, however, the Vista Irrigation District had the necessary funding to construct a new water supply from Lake Henshaw.
 Agriculture began to flourish in the area, including citrus fruits, tomatoes, celery, and most prominently avocados.
 Vista became home to multiple avocado packing facilities, and by the late 1940s was promoted as "the avocado capital of the world" The rise in agriculture led in turn to further commercial development.

 Following World War II, agriculture declined with an influx of population and housing.
 The City of Vista was incorporated on January 23, 1963.
 The frequent housing booms of the 1970s through early 2000s greatly increased the population of Vista, and the city limits have grown as well.
-Many light manufacturing businesses moved into Vista beginning in the 1980s, and with the founding of several breweries in the 21st century Vista has become a significant element in the San Diego craft beer phenomenon.
+Many light manufacturing businesses moved into Vista beginning in the 1980s, and with the founding of several breweries in the 21st century Vista has become a significant element in the San Diego craft beer industry.

 Since the 1990s, the downtown area has received about $12 million in investments from Vista for improvements.
 The City of Vista released a plan in 2015 for the further development of downtown, aiming to make it the main commercial, social, and cultural hub in Vista.
 In 2020, Vista finished the Paseo Santa Fe corridor project, which transformed almost a mile of Santa Fe Avenue into a pedestrian-friendly street with a number of restaurants and housing complexes.